-In a recent editorial in Annals of Internal Medicine, Drs.
-Christine Sinsky and John Beasley argue that "texting while doctoring" is a potential patient safety hazard:
+In an editorial in Annals of Internal Medicine, Drs.
+Christine Sinsky and John Beasley argued that "texting while doctoring" is a potential patient safety hazard:

 In clinics across the country we have observed patients send signals of depression, disagreement, and lack of understanding and have witnessed kind, compassionate, and well-intended physicians missing these signals while they multitask.
 These physicians are concentrating not only on the patient but on typing the history, checking boxes, performing order entry, and other electronic tasks. ...
 Computerized order entry displaces to the physician clerical tasks once performed by others, increasing time commitment and cognitive interruptions.

 The authors suggested that supporting team-based care models that rely on non-physicians to do the bulk of documentation may still save the physician-patient interaction.
 But this is unlikely to happen if physicians are required by federal regulators to type in orders themselves, or if new payment schemes do not rapidly supplant fee-for-service and render current billing templates obsolete.